 The apprentice will have at least one full day off a week (schedule to be determined), plus a half day after market or chores for personal errands, and a weekend a month.
 In return, we plan to take our family vacation sometime around the first week of August, and will leave the apprentice(s) in charge.
-Some years we also attend the American Cheese Society Conference (in late July or early August), if at all possible.2013 will be our 25th wedding anniversary, so we are also planning a second honeymoon sometime during the summer.
-Paris, perhaps?
+Some years we also attend the American Cheese Society Conference (in late July or early August), if at all possible.We would love to take a trip to Europe sometime in the fall.

-Additionally, we plan to raise meat chickens and/or turkeys in 2013, so the apprentice has the opportunity to learn how to butcher poultry.
+Additionally, we plan to raise meat chickens and/or turkeys in 2014, so the apprentice has the opportunity to learn how to butcher poultry.
 We plan to get our kitchen licensed for food processing, and add another value-added food product to our line, most likely bread baked in our wood-fired oven or cheesecake.
-We are also considering raising a pig, just for the heck of it.

 Sarah (10) and the new hay feeder

 We do not discourage couples from applying, especially as running a farm takes two committed partners.
 It is good to have both halves of a partnership with a good grounding on what it takes to run a farm.
 However, it will take a committed couple for us to consider you.
 We may ask for a reference for you as a couple.
 Our hesitations stem more from a selfish place, in that if things don't work out, we lose two apprentices, and in general, couples like to have the same day off, which is hard on the rest of the crew.
 We also don't discourage a partner from joining you, but not as an apprentice.
 There is always work to do on the farm, and we would ask a boarder to exchange at least 5 hours of work a week for room, so as to be part of the farm team, and not a mystery guest.